 Bypass Geographically Filtered Content

 Websites make assumptions about what kind of content they think you want based upon where you are.
 One feature of a VPN is that you set the ISP location to be from where ever they have a server.
 You can be in Argentina and set the ISP for Los Angeles….or you can set it for Buenos Aires.
 Streaming services like Netflix don’t recognize you as an American customer if you are logging on from a server in Argentinal.
-Log onto Google from Mendoza and it will serve up answers in Spanish.
-Using a VPN and then choosing an ISP location from your home area ensures that you get the content as you intend it.
+Log onto Google from Mendoza and it may serve up answers in Spanish.
+Using a VPN and then choosing an ISP location from your home area ensures that you get the content as you intend.
+That said, Netflix is wise to VPNs and using one to stream your favorite shows won’t always work.

 Conversely, you may want to be seen from another location.
 For instance, airlines will serve up a different fare to you if you appear to be originating from one country vs another.
-This is particularly bothersome in Argentina where the local’s only airfare rates are significantly lower.
+Not to harp too much on Argentina, because it’s a lovely country and they have amazing marine mammals there.
+But, this issue is particularly bothersome in Argentina where the local’s only airfare rates are significantly lower than rates for foreigners.
 So, you can sometimes score a better deal if you use the a local server location, which can trick the system into offering you a lower rate.

 Protect Your Personal Information